MJWilsonOtago/Gene315_ChIP/README.md

 peaks.seq <- getSeq(genome, peaks)
 ```

-5. Now you need to obtain the TF motif details in order to use TBStools to search for this motif in your peak sequences.
+5. Now you will use the motif IDs (from RSAT) to find the motifs in each sequence.
 In my example, my two top TF binding sites were for Errb and Nkx2-8.

-To get the Transcription factor (TF) motif information from the JASPAR website.
-Go to http://jaspar.genereg.net/
-Select JASPAR CORE vertebrata
-+ I searched for Errb (name of the transcription factor)
-+ Went to the page with the  information regarding the DNA binding motif eg how it was identified and has a sequence logo you can download for your poster.
-+ Noted down the matrix ID number:MA0141.2
++ ID number:MA0141.2
-+ The matrix ID for my other factor of interest was MA0673.1
++ ID for my other factor of interest was MA0673.1

 *remember the ID number you use will be different to the example here*